 Now that we have understood different pricing models let us discuss the factors impacting the GCP costs.

-• Compute Engine: Google Cloud's Compute Engine is a dynamic computing service that empowers users to build and manage virtual machines (VMs) on Google's robust infrastructure effortlessly.
+Compute Engine: Google Cloud's Compute Engine is a dynamic computing service that empowers users to build and manage virtual machines (VMs) on Google's robust infrastructure effortlessly.
 The pricing structure is consumption-based, aligning with actual usage, and users can enjoy significant cost savings with sustained use discounts of 20-30% when a VM remains active for more than a quarter of the month.
+Moreover, users can unlock up to 80% cost efficiencies by utilizing short-lived preemptive instances.
+This feature is especially advantageous for fault-tolerant workloads and batch jobs.

+Cloud Storage: The pricing structure of Google Cloud Storage contains several elements.
+It encompasses different factors that determine the charges.
+These charges are based on data storage, calculated by the amount of data stored in buckets.
+Network usage charges are also in place, considering data reads and transfers between buckets.
+The costs also include operation usage, which depends on the activities conducted within Cloud Storage.
 Furthermore, there are additional fees associated with certain actions.
 These fees may apply for retrieval, early deletion (relevant to Coldline, Archive, and Nearline storage classes), and inter-region replication.
 It is important to note that the free tier has its limitations.
 These limitations include restrictions on network egress, standard storage, and Class A and B operations.
+For Google Persistent Disks, which offer high-performance block storage, costs can vary based on the type of disk selected.
+This allows users to align their expenses with their specific storage requirements effectively.

-• Networking: The pricing structure of Google Cloud's Virtual Private Cloud (VPC) is determined by the specific characteristics of the utilized traffic and storage tiers.
+Networking: The pricing structure of Google Cloud's Virtual Private Cloud (VPC) is determined by the specific characteristics of the utilized traffic and storage tiers.
 In simple terms, there is no cost for incoming traffic to a Google Cloud resource (also known as ingress traffic), but there may be charges for the resources that process this incoming traffic.
+On the other hand, data leaving a Google Cloud resource (egress traffic) is subject to billing.
+The cost of egress traffic is influenced by factors such as the type of IP address used and whether the traffic crosses region or zone boundaries.

-• Cloud SQL: Google Cloud SQL is a fully managed database service with a pricing model designed to consider different factors.
+Cloud SQL: Google Cloud SQL is a fully managed database service with a pricing model designed to consider different factors.
 These factors include the instance type, CPU and memory usage, storage, and networking.
 Costs related to memory and CPUs vary by region, and the pricing for instances is calculated according to the active runtime, rounded up to the nearest second.
 A noteworthy point is that charges only apply to shared-core instances when actively running.

-• Google Cloud Functions: The pricing structure is based on three essential factors: the duration of function execution, the frequency of invocations, and the allocated resources.
+Google Cloud Functions: The pricing structure is based on three essential factors: the duration of function execution, the frequency of invocations, and the allocated resources.
 This approach guarantees a detailed and clear method where costs align with the executed functions' specific usage and resource needs.

-9 Google Cloud Platform (GCP) Cost Optimization Best Practices
+9 GCP Cost Optimization Best Practices

 Now that you have a comprehensive understanding of the importance of GCP cost optimization and how the GCP cost structure works.
-Let us look at some of the effective GCP cost optimization best practices you can implement to bring down your overall cloud costs.
+Let us look at some of the GCP cost optimization best practices you can implement to bring down your overall cloud costs.

 1. Leveraging GCP In-Built Features